 - "Scanner output" or scanner-generated reports

-- Publicly-released bugs in internet software within 3 days of their disclosure
+- Publicly released CVE’s or 0-days in internet software within 90 days of their disclosure

 - "Advisory" or "Informational" reports that do not include any PhonePe testing or context

-- Vulnerabilities requiring physical access to the victim's unlocked device
+- Vulnerabilities requiring MITM or physical access to the victim’s unlocked device.

 - Denial of Service attacks